Mike Posner: 2015–2020: At Night, Alone, Mansionz, A Real Good Kid, and The Walk Across America

-Mike Posner was featured on Nick Jonas' 2017 single "Remember I Told You", the second collaboration between Posner and Jonas.
+Posner was featured on Nick Jonas' 2017 single "Remember I Told You", the second collaboration between Posner and Jonas.
 The track also featured English singer Anne-Marie.
 On January 22, 2018, Posner announced a poetry album entitled I was born in detroit on a very, very, very, very, very, very, very cold day, which was released on January 26, 2018.
-In September 2018, Posner released "Song About You", the lead single from his third studio album, A Real Good Kid.
-The album was released on January 18, 2019.

-He released his fourth mixtape Keep Going on October 9, 2019, to commemorate his trek across the country.
-On December 18, 2020, Posner released his fourth studio album, a rap-opera type album titled Operation: Wake Up.
+In September 2018, he released "Song About You", the lead single from his third studio album, A Real Good Kid; the album was released on January 18, 2019.
+He released a fourth mixtape, Keep Going, on October 9, 2019, to commemorate his trek across the country.
+On December 18, 2020, he released his fourth studio album, a rap-opera type album titled Operation: Wake Up.

+2022–present: The Beginning

+Mike Posner released his fifth studio album, The Beginning, on February 21, 2025.
+Described by Posner as a “reclamation of self” and a journey of transforming pain into joy, the album delves into themes of spiritual growth and resilience while celebrating life's beauty amid challenges.
+The album features 13 tracks, including singles such as “I’m Not Dead Yet,” released on September 23, 2022, which reflects on Posner's near-death experience during his ascent of Mount Everest; “Beautiful Day,” released on September 9, 2024, an ode to gratitude and survival; and “Beautiful Day (Acoustic),” an intimate version of the single released on October 18, 2024.
+Most recently, Posner released “Is It Just Me?,” an ethereal and psychedelic pop track about the cosmic nature of falling in love on January 24, 2025.